Dengue symptoms

 Challenges Faced

-Healthcare Infrastructure: Limited resources and infrastructure in some regions hinder effective surveillance, diagnosis, and management of Dengue cases.
+Healthcare Infrastructure: The absence of adequate resources and infrastructure in certain areas directs low levels of surveillance, diagnosis, and treatment of Dengue cases.

 Conclusion